stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/07_interactive_data_screening.md

         label: fig:tracedisplay-initial
         number: 4
         filename: screenshot_tracedisplay_initial.png
-        caption: The inital view of tracedisplay after the opening of the tracedisplay dialog.
-The display of the seismograms might be wrong because of an issue with the initial resizing of the window.
+        caption: The view of tracedisplay after the opening of the tracedisplay dialog.
+The display of the seismograms might be erroneous because of an issue with the initial resizing of the window.
 You can fix the problem by refreshing the view using the key r.

     tracedisplay-initial-refresh:
         label: fig:tracedisplay-initial-refresh